Top 31 Optiver Data Scientist Interview Questions + Guide in 2024

 Example

-“I like the fast pace of the trading industry and the idea that the value of my work will be reflected in many of the decisions made every day.
+“I like the fast pace of the trading industry and the idea that the value of my work will be reflected in many of the daily decisions.
 This industry is dynamic with constantly changing inputs, and there’s always an opportunity to get regular feedback.
 It would be hard to find an environment that encourages a similar level of learning and growth in other industries.

 4. How would you handle missing data in a dataset?